New MSc Courses

 - MSc Psychology (Conversion): Offers a practical and theoretical background in psychology for students who have not studied the subject before.
 This course is accredited by the British Psychological Society (BPS).

-- MSc Human Rights & Conflict: Students on this course will study international justice mechanisms, transitional justice and humanitarianism and research methods.
-The course also looks at the dynamics of human rights abuses in conflict, including the causes of, and responses to, such abuse.
+- MSc Human Rights & Conflict: Students on this course will study international justice mechanisms, transitional justice and humanitarianism, and research methods.

-The MSc Applied Neuroscience will also have its first intake of students in September 2020.
+The MSc Applied Neuroscience programme will also have its first intake of students in September 2020.
 Students will be taught by clinical and non-clinical neuroscientists and internationally renowned researchers.
-Topics covered include learning and memory, neurodegeneration, psychiatric disorders, pain and anaesthesia.
+Topics covered include learning and memory, neurodegeneration, psychiatric disorders, pain, and anaesthesia.